 - Restricted This component of net position consists of assets with constraints placed on their use, either externally or internally.
-Constraints include those imposed by debt indentures (excluding amounts considered in net capital), grants or laws and regulations of other governments, by law through constitutional provisions or enabling legislation, or by the Commission.
+Constraints include those imposed by debt indentures, grants or laws and regulations of other governments, by law through constitutional provisions or enabling legislation, or by the Commission.
 These restricted assets are reduced by liabilities related to those assets. - Unrestricted This component of net position consists of net amount of the assets and liabilities that do not meet the definition of "Restricted."